Regulations Challenge

 9. Model Openness Framework (MOF) Licenses Task

 The final score is determined by the weighted average of metrics for 9 tasks.
-We assign the weight of 10% to Task 1-5 each, 20% to Task 6, and 10% to Task 7-8 each.
-The formula is as follows, where Sᵢ represents the score for task i within [0,1] and wᵢ represents the weights assigned to task i:
+We assign the weight of 10% to Task 1-5 each, 20% to Task 6, and 10% to Task 7-9 each.
+The formula is as follows, where Sᵢ represents the score for task i within [0,1] and wᵢ represents the weight assigned to task i:

 The formulas and explanations of metrics used follow: